beemdm/scoop-bucket/README.md

 Please note that some applications might not be portable, i. e. they may:

 - create and use directories outside of their own (e. g.
 [ZOC Terminal](https://www.emtec.com/zoc/))
-- create and modify registry keys and values
+- create and modify registry keys and values (e. g. [sshpm](https://thelastzombie.github.io/sshpm/))
 - access your system in other ways (e. g.
 [Xreveal](https://yubsoft.com/xreveal/))

 It should also be noted that currently, some applications (e. g.
 [Bandcamp Downloader](https://github.com/Otiel/BandcampDownloader)) don't persist their files correctly.